Rohit909-creator/Elevens_Pascal/README.md

-# Elevens_Pascal
+# Elevens_Pascal Experiment

-A creative way to make pascals triangle using 11
+This is an experiment to create Pascal's Triangle using a new algorithm based on the number 11.
+This is used to test reasoning llms and their ability to solve mathematical problems creatively.

-Chatgpt, Gemini, DeepSeek, Qwen3 coder kept on thinking to solve this problem but they couldn't.
+- Chatgpt, Gemini, Qwen3 kept on thinking to solve this problem but they couldn't.

-Claude solved it in 2 minutes.
+- Claude solved it in 2s, And Deep Seek Solved it in 1mins approx.

-I created the theory and I made it into working code in about 30-45 minutes.
+- I created the theory, action plan on paper and I made it into working code in about 30-45 minutes.